Five Star Movement: 2022 general election

 Some early opinion polling for the 2022 Italian general election showed that the only way to avoid a right-wing alliance victory was the formation of a large big tent coalition including the M5S, minor left-wing and centrist parties, and their 2019–2021 government ally, the PD.
 As the M5S was blamed by the PD for causing the fall of Mario Draghi's government, an alliance was excluded from both sides, despite some pressure from the left to maintain the PD–M5S alliance.
 They remained allies at the regional level, such as in Liguria and Sicily, though not without criticism and issues.
 Under Conte's leadership in 2022, the M5S declared themselves to be part of the progressive pole and to be to the left of the PD; their campaign centered around the minimum wage and in defence of the citizens' income from right-wing criticism.

-In the general election held on 25 September, the M5S defied single-digit polls before the campaign and reached 15%.
-Thanks to its stronghold in the South, the party was able to avoid an even bigger win for the centre-right coalition, which was favoured by the Italian electoral law of 2017 and division within the left and centre.
+Thanks in part to a strong performance in southern Italy, the M5S defied single-digits polls in July 2022, obtained 15.4% of the vote and won several single-member constituencies in the South that otherwise would have been won by the centre-right coalition.
 For the first time since 2018, the M5S returned at the opposition level and voted against Giorgia Meloni's government, which had been sworn in on 22 October, in the confidence vote in both houses of the Italian Parliament on 25–26 October.
 Conte said he would lead an "uncompromising opposition" and added: "We will be the outpost for the progressive agenda against inequalities, to protect families and businesses in difficulty, to defend the rights and values of our Constitution."

-Opinion polling for the next Italian general election following the vote showed a continued increase of support for the M5S.
-According to a Euromedia Research poll published by the late night talk show Porta a Porta on 27 October, the M5S (17.3%) overtook the PD (17.0%), becoming Italy's second political party once again.
+2024 regional and European Parliament elections

+In the 2024 Sardinian regional election, former deputy minister Alessandra Todde was elected president of Sardinia at the head of a centre-left coalition including the PD, left-wing parties and regional ones.
+Todde was the first regional president hailing from the M5S.

+In the 2024 European Parliament election, the Five Star Movement placed third, obtaining less than 10% of the vote, a result considered disappointing by Giuseppe Conte.

+The constituent assembly and the break with Grillo

+In November 2024, Giuseppe Conte called a constituent assembly in which party members were called to vote on a series of points, including placement, alliances, the abolition of the two-term limit and the abolition of the role of guarantor, held by Beppe Grillo.
+The final phase of the constituent assembly was held from 23 to 24 November through a kermesse called "Nova".
+The outcome of the vote saw the consensus for the abolition of the guarantor prevail, thus sanctioning a break between the movement and its co-founder.
+Grillo, exercising one of his powers provided for by the party statute, thus asked for a repeat of the vote, which was held on 8 December.
+However, the second vote also confirmed the outcome of the first vote, thus definitively abolishing the office held by Grillo.